KC O'Hara

-As a Ph.D. candidate, KC’s research at the University of Pennsylvania focuses on human-animal relationships and agrarian societies throughout the early modern Atlantic World with a specific focus on the Andes.
+As a Ph.D. candidate, KC’s research at the University of Pennsylvania focuses on human-animal relationships and agrarian societies throughout the early modern Atlantic World, focusing on the colonial Andes.
 His current dissertation focuses on human-herd entanglements in colonial Cusco and Lima.

-His current dissertation research has been supported by the Huntington Library, the American Society for Environmental History (ASEH), the American Historical Association (AHA), and the School of Arts and Sciences at Penn.
+His current dissertation project has been supported by the Huntington Library, the American Society for Environmental History (ASEH), the American Historical Association (AHA), the John Carter Brown Library at Brown University, and the School of Arts and Sciences at Penn.

 M.A., History, University of Pennsylvania, 2023